antihax/goesi/esi/docs/FittingsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostCharactersCharacterIdFittings**
-> PostCharactersCharacterIdFittingsCreated PostCharactersCharacterIdFittings(ctx, characterId, optional)
+> PostCharactersCharacterIdFittingsCreated PostCharactersCharacterIdFittings(ctx, characterId, fitting, optional)
 Create fitting

 Save a new fitting for a character  ---